LNER Class A4 4464 Bittern: Models

 Bachmann released a model of 60019 while it was still in BR Green.
-In 2013 Hornby released a limited edition of 1,000 models of Bittern as 60019 in Green, with double tenders, as for its non-stop run from London to York in 2009.
+In 2013, Hornby released a limited edition of 1,000 models of Bittern as 60019 in Brunswick Green, with double tenders, as for its non-stop run from London to York in 2009.
 This was followed in 2014 by a very limited edition set of the six surviving A4s as 'The Great Goodbye' collection, including Bittern as 4464 in Garter Blue and with full valances.
-In 2019 Hornby are releasing limited edition models of engines in the 1:1 collection, including Bittern in LNER Garter Blue with two tenders and gold lettering, as preserved.
+In 2019, Hornby are releasing limited edition models of engines in the 1:1 collection, including Bittern in LNER Garter Blue livery with two tenders and gold lettering, as preserved.